cybertoothca/ember-cli-marked-down/README.md

 ### Helpers

 * `{{marked-down}}` - the helper that produces html from the supplied markdown.
-You can override [Showdown's options](https://github.com/showdownjs/showdown#valid-options) by passing named arguments to the helper.
+Override [Showdown's options](https://github.com/showdownjs/showdown#valid-options) by passing named arguments to the helper.

 ### Components

-* `{{set-links-target}}` - a component that wraps some html, looks for any `<a>`nchor elements and sets their `target` attribute to the target value that you specify.
+* `{{set-links-target}}` - a component that wraps some html, looks for any `<a>`nchor elements and sets their `target` attribute to the specified target value.

+This component complements the `{{marked-down}}` helper such that any html generated from some markdown source can be wrapped with this component and have all of the links targets set.
+Here's an example:

+    {{#set-links-target}}
+      {{marked-down "Some link: <a href="http://github.com">GitHub</a>"}}
+    {{/set-links-target}}

+... will make sure that when the GitHub link is rendered from the markdown, its target attribute will be set to _blank.
+Read more about this component below.

 ### Services